himmAllRight/himmAllRight-source/content/post/decided-to-get-an-ergodox.md

 <div class="caption">The Moonlander</div>
 </center>

-The first keyboard I considered was actually the new [Moonlander](https://www.zsa.io/moonlander/).
-It had *just* been released.
-I loved how it looked with it's floating keys, and slim profile.
-It was apparently more portable, coming with it own carrying case.
-It seemed to be a fresh new take on the classic ergodox, with a neat folding design and newer features like usb-c connection.
+The first keyboard that caught my eye was the new [Moonlander](https://www.zsa.io/moonlander/).
+When I first saw it, it had *just* been released.
+I loved how it's floating keys and slim profile looked.
+It was apparently designed to be at least somewhat portable, coming with it own carrying case.
+It seemed to be a fresh new take on the classic ergodox, with a clever folding design and newer features like usb-c connection.

 <center>
 <iframe width="720" height="405" src="https://www.youtube.com/embed/mWu-_ACpSgY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>